cakephp/docs/en/The-Manual/Common-Tasks-With-CakePHP/Data-Validation.rst

     var $validate = array('fieldName' => 'ruleName');

-Where, 'fieldName' is the name of the field the rule is defined for, and ‘ruleName’ is a pre-defined rule name, such as 'alphaNumeric', 'email' or 'isUnique'.
+Where, 'fieldName' is the name of the field the rule is defined for, and 'ruleName' is a pre-defined rule name, such as 'alphaNumeric', 'email' or 'isUnique'.

 For example, to ensure that the user is giving a well formatted email